 Leo created Willy the Kid series in the 1970s, published as three annuals between 1976 to 1978 by Duckworths.

-In 1987, after a seven-year legal battle with DC Thomson for the rights to his Beano creations, eventually settled out of court, he founded the publishing house Reaper Books, and his adult comic THRRP!, an adult comic book, was published by Knockabout.
+In 1987, after a seven-year legal battle with DC Thomson for the rights to his Beano creations, eventually settled out of court, he founded the publishing house Reaper Books, and his adult comic THRRP!, was published by Knockabout.
 Reaper Books titles include Hobgoblin Wars, published in 2009.

 I remember this from the Guardian (which published his strip ” I Love You Baby Basil!” between 1990 and 1991), but don’t recall realising somehow that is was by Baxendale.